Commercial Property Insurance

 Business interruption

-Business interruption insurance, also called business income insurance, covers financial losses when a disaster forces a business to close temporarily.
+Business interruption insurance, also called business income insurance, covers financial losses when a covered property claim forces a business to close temporarily.
 It can pay for loss of income, employee wages, and other day-to-day expenses.

 This policy sometimes includes extra expense coverage, which covers costs beyond your routine operating expenses.
-For example, you might need to move to a temporary location or hire additional employees after a disaster.
+For example, you might need to move to a temporary location or hire additional employees after a fire or other disaster.

 no coverage check mark